8 Must-Have Elements For A Supportive Minimalist Space

 Textures, colors, and vibes all dictate how inspiring your space will feel to you.

-Wouldn’t it be great if every time you walked into your space you felt DELIGHTED to be there?
+Wouldn’t it be great if every time you walked into your space, you felt DELIGHTED to be there?

-I always say “we draw our energy directly from our environments and we spend it in our schedule”.
+I always say, “We draw our energy directly from our environments, and we spend it in our schedule.”

 So, what kind of energy do you hope to draw?